AdaCore/gnatstudio/docs/users_guide/main_window.rst

 .. index:: menu; tools --> views --> clipboard

 The :guilabel:`Clipboard` view graphically displays what is currently stored in the clipboard.
-Open it via the :menuselection:`Tools --> Views --> Clipboard` menu.
+Open it via the :menuselection:`View --> Clipboard` menu.

 That view displays a list of entries, each of which is associated with one level of the clipboard.
 The text displayed for each entry is its first line